deschler/django-modeltranslation/docs/modeltranslation/registration.rst

 Changes automatically applied to the model class
 ------------------------------------------------

-After registering the ``News`` model for translation an SQL dump of the News app will look like this:
+After registering the ``News`` model for translation an SQL dump of the news app will look like this:

 .. code-block:: console